HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 ABOUT THE AUTHOR

 Sunny Moraine is a humanoid creature of average height, luminosity, and inertial mass.
-They're also a PhD student in sociology and a writer-like object who has published short stories in Strange Horizons, Three-Lobed Burning Eye, and Shimmer, among other places.
-Their first novel Line & Orbit, co-written with Lisa Soem, is forthcoming from Samhain Publishing.
+They're also a doctoral candidate in sociology and a writer-like object whose work has appeared or is forthcoming in Strange Horizons, Apex Magazine, and Shimmer, among other places.
+Their first novel Line and Orbit, co-written with Lisa Soem, is available from Samhain Publishing.
+Their solo-authored novel Crowflight is coming this fall from Masque Books.

 PURCHASE THIS ISSUE: